devojyoti96/MeerSOLAR/docs/source/runpipeline.rst

 .. caution ::

-    User should not modify and file and directory structure in the work directory.
+    User should not modify any file and directory structure in the work directory.
 Switching off certain parameters will only allow to run the pipeline forward, if the expected output products from those steps are present with appropriate name in appropriate directory.
 Otherwise, it will fail.

 Take a look at the **Advanced pipeline parameters** in the help page of **run_meersolar**.
 Each parameters are self explanatory.
 Some examples are given below: